Khoroshkin-Tolstoy approach for quantum superalgebras: Introduction

-In section \ref{s:2} we give general information on the Lie superalgebras $\glmn$ and $\slmn$, describe their root structure, and present the symmetric bilinear form for $\slmn$.
-The quantum superalgebra $\uqglmn$ is introduced and its vector representation is defined in section \ref{s:3}.
-In the beginning of section \ref{s:4} we discuss the affinization of the Lie superalgebra $\slmn$, and then define the corresponding quantum loop superalgebra.
+In section \ref{s:2} we give general information on the Lie superalgebras $\glmn$ and $\slmn$, describe their root structure, and present the symmetric bilinear form for the superalgebra $\slmn$.
+The quantum superalgebra $\uqglmn$ and its vector representation are defined in section \ref{s:3}.
+In the beginning of section \ref{s:4} we discuss the affinization of the Lie superalgebra $\slmn$, and then define the corresponding quantum superalgebra.
 The Khoroshkin--Tolstoy approach to the construction of Cartan--Weyl generators of this superalgebra is considered in section \ref{s:5}.
 The expression for the universal $R$-matrix is given in section~\ref{s:6}.
-Finally, defining the evaluation module corresponding to the vector representation of $\uqglmn$ is defined in section \ref{s:7}, we find in section \ref{s:8} the explicit form of the $R$-operator.
+Finally, the evaluation module corresponding to the vector representation of $\uqglmn$ is defined in section \ref{s:7}, and the explicit form of the corresponding $R$-operator is found in section \ref{s:8}.

 We fix the deformation parameter $\hbar \in \bbC$ in such a way that $q = \exp(\hbar)$ is not a root of unity and assume that

 for any $\nu \in \bbC$.
 We define $q$-numbers by the equation